-Serving about 95 to 205 unsheltered people a night, we at Operation Nightwatch have found it impossible not to be unaware of their health needs.
+Serving about 95 to 205 unsheltered people a night, we at Operation Nightwatch have found it impossible not to be aware of our guest’s health needs.
 Through a network of volunteer health professionals, we have been able to make each of our Hospitality Centers venues for first-aid care.

-While there are currently fourteen community health clinics in Multnomah County, our experience among those we serve is that there remain many unserved and underserved people whose needs our health professionals address.
+While there are currently a number of community health clinics in Multnomah County, our experience among those we serve is that there remain many unserved and underserved people whose needs our health professionals address.
 Furthermore, our context provides certain advantages in addressing their needs:

 We continue to seek nurses, massage therapists, and other health professionals who are interested in volunteering for service at one of our Hospitality Centers.
 If interested please contact us at email@example.com.